-Surge protection for gates and gate electronics manufactured by companies such as 2N, DoorKing (DKS), LiftMaster, and FAAC Group unlocks the potential of your gate equipment.
-Use TPD surge protection devices to protect gates, keypads, and all copper pathways to and from the gate controller and opener (power, coax, and data).
-Investing in TPD surge suppression enhances convenience, safety, and financial well-being for homeowners and businesses alike.
+Surge protection for gates and gate electronics manufactured by companies such as 2N, DoorKing (DKS), LiftMaster, and FAAC Group is essential for protecting gate motors, control boards, keypads, and communication electronics from lightning-induced surges and transient overvoltage’s.
+TPD surge protection devices are applied to all copper pathways to and from the gate controller and operator, including power, control wiring, sensors, coax, and data.
+Properly implemented surge suppression improves system reliability, enhances safety, and significantly reduces service calls and equipment replacement for both residential and commercial gate systems.

 TPX-1S240-F Power Panels, Disconnects